cbaggers/cepl/docs/006 - gpu-arrays.md

      [first pos | first uv | first normal | second pos | second uv | second normal | .. etc .. ]
 ```

-This really helps the gpu, and jungl makes it easy, do it :)
+This really helps the gpu, and cepl makes it easy, do it :)

 ### subseq-g